AntczakEI/stellarliftapp/_posts/2026-03-19-beginner-strength-program-3-days-week.md

 ## Exercise substitutions

-The original plan was deliberately flexible.
+The plan is deliberately flexible.

-Keep that.

-You are allowed to replace an exercise without destroying the program.
+You can replace an exercise without destroying the program.

 Try to keep the same general movement role.

-## Squat replacements
+### Squat replacements

 You can move between: